Difference Between Forward Chaining and Backward Chaining

 Let us discuss some of the major key differences:

-- Forward chaining is used to deduce the conclusion by taking the facts and move in forward direction by applying the inference rule to get more data, till the time it reaches the goal while in backward chaining it takes the goal and move backward by using the inference rule to determine the fact which could be the reason for the goal.
+- Forward chaining is used to deduce the conclusion by taking the facts and move in forward direction by applying the inference rule to get more data, till the time it reaches the goal while in backward chaining it takes the goal and moves backward by using the inference rule to determine the fact which could be the reason for the goal.

 - Forward chaining uses the breadth-first strategy to deduce conclusion while backward chaining uses the depth-first strategy to get the facts.